A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 -

-Antibiotics: Prescribed when there is a bacterial infection.
+Antibiotics: Prescribed when a bacterial infection is present.
 These medications help fight the bacteria and reduce inflammation.

 -

-Antimycotics: Are required for fungal infections.
-These medications act specifically against fungi and support the healing of the nail bed.
+Antifungals: Required for fungal infections.
+These medications specifically target fungi and support the healing of the nail bed.

 -

-- Advice and prevention: The doctor will also give advice on proper nail care to prevent future infections.
-This includes tips on nail hygiene, how to trim nails properly and how to avoid risk factors.
+- Advice and prevention: The doctor will also provide advice on proper nail care to prevent future infections.
+This includes tips on nail hygiene, proper nail trimming, and avoiding risk factors.

-In addition, the doctor can also give recommendations for supportive measures, such as warm foot baths or special ointments that promote the healing process and relieve symptoms.
+In addition, the doctor can also recommend supportive measures, such as warm foot baths or special ointments that promote the healing process and relieve discomfort.

 How is a nail wall infection on the big toe treated?